aldingsgit/aldingsgit.github.io/index.md

 What are you doing this summer?

-For as long as any millenial can remember, generation after generation of hungry, bright-eyed students have dedicated precious summer months to one thing only-interning.
+For as long as any millenial can remember, generation after generation of hungry, bright-eyed students have dedicated precious summer months to one thing and one thing only-interning.

 And as visions of an idyllic corporate dream fade, the post-offer euphoria is jettisoned by the harsh uncertainty: a full-time offer is far from guaranteed.